 Recordings of 61 speakers who have been studied by the UCL Psychology department speech group as part of their research into stammering

 A demonstration of ALL the sounds on the current IPA Chart on CD, audio cassette or new interactive CD-ROM.

 Ear-training material in the context of "non-standard" pronunciations of English words and phrases, on audio CD.

 Some other pages on our site you may enjoy ...

-RTGRAM is a free program for displaying a real-time scrolling speech spectrogram on Windows computers.
+RTSPECT is a free program for displaying a real-time waveform and spectrum display of an audio signal on Windows computers.

 University College London - Gower Street - London - WC1E 6BT - +44 (0)20 7679 2000 - Copyright © 1999-2013 UCL